Chartres and the Pistis Sophia

 It came to pass then, when Jesus had finished saying these words to his disciples, that he continued again in the discourse, and said unto them: “Lo, I have then put on my Vesture, and all authority hath been given me through the First Mystery.
 Yet a little while and I will tell you the mystery of the universe and the fulness of the universe; and I will hide nothing from you from this hour on, but in fulness will I perfect you in all fulness and in all perfection and in all mysteries, which are the perfection of all perfections and the fulness of all fulnesses and the gnosis of all gnoses,–those which are in my Vesture.
 I will tell you all mysteries from the exteriors of the exteriors to the interiors of the interiors.
 But hearken that I may tell you all things which have befallen me. (p.
 15-16)

-Here the Pistis Sophia (PS) narration describes Christ’s ascent in a brilliant light and identifies this light as his “Light-vesture”.
-This is a theme in Sethian Gnosticism as well as in PS which identifies the higher light body as a “vesture,” a garment of Light or coat of many colors.
-This theme of a coat of light is also presented through metaphor as the Robe of Glory in the The Hymn of the Pearl from the Nag Hammadi library.
+Here the Pistis Sophia (PS) narration describes Christ’s ascent in a brilliant light and identifies a unique theme, the “Light-vesture”.
+This is a motif found in Sethian Gnosticism as well as in PS which identifies the higher light body as a “vesture,” a garment of Light or coat of many colors.
+This “armor of God” that Paul describes in Ephesians 6:11 is also presented through as the Robe of Glory in the The Hymn of the Pearl from the Nag Hammadi library.

 The narration continues.
 “It came to pass then, when I saw the mystery of all these words in the vesture which was sent me, that straightway I clothed myself therewith, and I shone most exceedingly and soared into the height.
 I came before the [first] gate of the firmament, shining most exceedingly, and there was no measure for the light which was about me, and the gates of the firmament were shaken one over against another and all opened at once.” (p.20)